ibm-cloud-docs/vmwaresolutions/services/mcv_addingremovingservices.md

 The following formulas are used to calculate the space requirements for the services and the management overheads.
 The formulas apply to management clusters, workload clusters, edge services clusters, and single-node management clusters.

 For management clusters on multizone instances, approximately half of the resources are available for service installs.
-Therefore, for management clusters, you should use the formulas provided with approximately half of the resources.
+Therefore, for management clusters, use the formulas that are provided with approximately half of the resources.

 #### Formula to calculate the number of available cores
 {: #mcv_addingremovingservices-resource-requirements-spacecalc-forms-cores}